Functional linear regression with truncated signatures: Performance bounds

 \end{theorem} This theorem provides a non-asymptotic bound on the convergence of $\widehat{m}$.
 It implies the almost sure convergence of $\widehat{m}$ to $m^\ast$.
 We can note that the penalty decreases slowly with $n$ (more slowly than a square-root) and increases with $m$ exponentially, i.e., as $d^{m/2}$.
 The penalty includes an arbitrary constant $K_{\textnormal{pen}}$.
 Its value that minimizes $n_0$ is

 and, in practice, it is calibrated with the slope heuristics method of \cite{birge2007minimal}, described in Section \ref{sec:numerical_methodology}.
 The proof of Theorem \ref{th:main_bound_hatm} is based on chaining tail inequalities that bound uniformly the tails of the risk.
-We refer the reader to Appendix \ref{sec:appendix_proof_thm_hatm} for a detailed proof.
+We refer the reader to Section \ref{sec:proofs} for a detailed proof.

 To give some insights into this estimator it is interesting to look at the behavior of the constants when different quantities vary. \begin{itemize} \item If the dimension of the path $d$ gets large, then $d^{m^\ast +1} \sim s_d(m^\ast+1)$ and the constants $C_1$ and $C_2$ stay of the same order (provided that the risk $L(m^\ast-1)$ stays constant).
 Therefore, the quality of the bound does not change in high dimensions.
-However, the constant $n_0$ increases at the rate of $\mathcal{O}(d^{m^\ast/2\tilde{\rho}})$: we neeed exponentially more data when $d$ grows. \item If the true truncation parameter $m^\ast$ increases, the same phenomenon is observed except that $C_1$ increases linearly: $C_2$ and $C_3$ stay of the same order, $C_1 \sim 148m^\ast$, and $n_0$ increases at the rate of $\mathcal{O}(d^{m^\ast/2\tilde{\rho}})$.
+However, the constant $n_0$ increases at the rate of $\mathcal{O}(d^{m^\ast/2\tilde{\rho}})$: we neeed exponentially more data when $d$ grows. \item If the true truncation parameter $m^\ast$ is large, that is, the regression function $\esp[Y|X]$ depends on higher-order terms of the signature, the same phenomenon is observed except that $C_1$ increases linearly: $C_2$ and $C_3$ stay of the same order, $C_1 \sim 148m^\ast$, and $n_0$ increases at the rate of $\mathcal{O}(d^{m^\ast/2\tilde{\rho}})$.
 It is not surprising: when $m^\ast$ increases, the size of the coefficient $\beta^\ast_{m^\ast}$ increases and therefore more data are needed to estimate it. \item If $\alpha$ increases, $n_0$ and $C_1$ increase while $C_2$ decreases.
 In other words, more data is needed and the quality of the estimator deteriorates.
 Indeed, when $\alpha$ gets larger, the parameter spaces $B_{m,\alpha}$ gets larger for any $m$ so estimation is harder. \item The last quantity of interest is $L(m^\ast-1) - \sigma^2 \leq L(m^\ast-1) - L(m^\ast)$, which measures the difference of risk between a smaller model and the model truncated at $m^\ast$.
 By definition, it is a strictly positive quantity.
 When it gets close to zero, it means that a model truncated at $m^\ast-1$ is almost as good as a model truncated at $m^\ast$.
 We can see that when this difference decreases, $n_0$ increases and $C_2$ decreases: it is harder to find that a truncation order of $m^\ast$ is better than $m^\ast-1$, therefore the estimator $\widehat{m}$ deteriorates. \end{itemize}

 With an estimator of $\widehat{m}$ at hand, one can simply choose to estimate $\beta^\ast_{m^\ast}$ by $\widehat{\beta}_{\widehat{m}}$, which gives an estimator of the regression function in model \eqref{eq:model_def}.
 As a by-product of Theorem \ref{th:main_bound_hatm}, we then get the following bound.